annebrown/content-data/content/1.frameworks/mkdocs/install.md

 ## Create venv

-When a Python Virtual Env is activated for a proj, `pip` will install all the constricting snake stuff into `[project_dir]/.venv`.
+When a Python Virtual Env is activated for a proj, `pip` will install all the project code into `[project_dir]/.venv`.
 This isolates the proj with its own specific Python interpreter, and software libs and binaries.

 Create `.venv` under proj dir: